Types of Pre-Emergent Herbicides

 • Can affect the fertility of your soil

-Common chemicals in synthetic pre-emergent herbicides
+Common chemicals found in synthetic pre-emergent herbicides:

-The chemicals used in your synthetic pre-emergent herbicides matter, and as each chemical works better on different types of weeds.
+The chemicals used in synthetic pre-emergent herbicides matter, and each one works better on different weeds.
+Common types found in pre-emergents include:

-• Oxadiazon: Prevents crabgrass, clover, dandelion, thistle, and knotweed.
+• Oxadiazon – Prevents crabgrass, clover, dandelion, thistle, and knotweed.
 There are better options to prevent chickweed, spurge, and pearlwort.

 Organic pre-emergent herbicides